top of page

 • Sections of the site with declining traffic or visibility

 Not every page deserves the same attention.
-Your highest priority pages are usually those that combine commercial importance with realistic search opportunity.
+Our highest priority pages are usually those that combine commercial importance with realistic search opportunity.
 A service page that already ranks in the top 20 is a stronger candidate for optimization than a low-value page with no clear purpose.
 Good website SEO starts with focus, not volume.

 Create a simple priority list that identifies: